Somerton Elementary School District

 Somerton School District 11 is a public school district located in Yuma County, Arizona, United States.
 It serves students residing in the city of Somerton and the eastern part of the city of San Luis.
+It also has Orange Grove Mobile Manor and Rancho Mesa Verde.

 The district offers educational programs spanning pre-kindergarten through 8th grade, including an early childhood learning center and adult education programs.
-As of the 2023-2024 school year, the district serves approximately 2,600 students.
+As of the 2023–2024 school year, the district serves approximately 2,600 students.

 The district is governed by a five-member elected board, with daily administration led by a superintendent and associate superintendent.
 In fiscal year 2006, the district employed approximately 137 certified teachers, alongside instructional aides and support staff.